 On July 7-8, 2018, IYTC held educational activities with 36 elementary students from China, a country without regulation or education about the harms of smoking.
 The activities included interactive lessons about the statistical harms, visual presentations on the ingredients of a cigarette, short lectures, pledges, and pre- and post-activity thoughts about smoking.

 The Walt Disney Company's purchase of 140 movies from FOX that contain smoking scenes could reverse its 2015 no smoking movie policy.
 Partnering with Jono Polansky of University of California, San Francisco, we wrote letters to Disney CEO Mr. Robert Iger to place restrictions on the newly purchased movies.

 "I would have never learned about the harms of smoking if it wasn't for this activity.
-I hereby pledge to never smoke, and I will go home and educate my dad, who's a heavy smoker,
+I hereby pledge to never smoke, and I will go home and educate my dad, who's a heavy smoker, to quit."

-Shuanghe Yu, Jiamusi Sixth Primary School
+--Shuanghe Yu, Jiamusi Sixth Primary School